nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+This case study will be analyzed using 6 steps of Data Analysis process: ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT.

+I will utilize R and RStudio for data analysis processing.
+I am using R because the dataset is too large for spreadsheets, and R allows for in-depth analysis and manipulation.

 ### 1. ASK

+> Main objective for this project: To understand how casual riders and annual members use Cyclistic bikes differently.

-These are the questions/business task that would guide the future of the marketing program:
+In the “Ask” phase, these are the questions/business task that would guide the future of the marketing program:

-1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

-Moreno has assigned me the first question to answer: 1.
-How do annual members and casual riders use Cyclistic bikes differently?

 - Key tasks:
   - [x] Identify the business task: `What attracts casual members to become annual members?`